In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Discussion

 \section{Discussion}

-\textbf{Trust and Distrust Are Not Static. } Our analysis shows that \textit{Trust} and \textit{Distrust} consistently coexist in GenAI discourse, each accounting for a substantial share of posts, with local surges triggered by model releases.
-This dynamic mirrors survey findings that public attitudes toward AI remain ambivalent, balancing optimism with concern~\cite{pew2025_us_public_ai_experts}.
-It also echoes work showing that breakthrough announcements act as catalysts for intensified debate and media coverage~\cite{ng2024powerful, leiter2024chatgpt}.
-Rather than converging toward stable positions, online discourse repeatedly oscillates between optimism and skepticism, showing how new releases reopen debates about the technology's value and risks.
+\textbf{Trust and Distrust Are Not Static. } Our analysis shows that \textit{Trust} and \textit{Distrust} coexist in GenAI discourse, each accounting for a substantial share of posts, with local surges triggered by model releases.
+This dynamic mirrors survey findings that public attitudes toward AI remain mixed, balancing optimism with concern~\cite{pew2025_us_public_ai_experts}.
+It echoes work showing that breakthrough announcements coincide with intensified debate and media coverage~\cite{ng2024powerful, leiter2024chatgpt}.
+Rather than converging toward stable positions, online discourse repeatedly oscillates between optimism and skepticism, showing the evolving nature of debates about the technology's value and risks.
+This is consistent with process-oriented models of human–AI trust in the literature \cite{mcgrath2025collaborative}.
 Dimensions analysis reveals that discourse is anchored in functionality: \textit{Competence}, \textit{Reliability}, and \textit{Familiarity} dominate, while ethical dimensions such as \textit{Transparency}, \textit{Integrity}, and \textit{Benevolence} are less salient.
 This imbalance suggests that users prioritize whether GenAI ``works'' over whether it is ``good,'' echoing prior findings that functionality and reliability form the baseline for technology adoption~\cite{jiang2025understanding, gefen2024evolving}.
 Ethical concerns, though visible, remain secondary in everyday discussions, surfacing primarily in moments of controversy or policy debate~\cite{crawford2021atlas}.
-Classification patterns reinforce this interpretation: frequent, performance-based dimensions are easier to detect computationally, while abstract, value-focused ones remain harder to catch.
-This gap points not only to model limitations but also to the ways users express (dis)trust online, where concrete performance failures are voiced clearly, but ethical critiques require richer context to be expressed~\cite{binns2018s}.
+Dimension co-occurrence analysis shows that functional dimensions frequently appear together.
+Jaccard values are higher for trust pairs than for distrust pairs, suggesting users often combine multiple positive aspects of trustworthiness, while expressing distrust more narrowly.